 Now, PFRDA itself feels the heat.
 It understands that NPS will never take off without incentives and now formed a committee to recommend about incentive scheme (as desired by it!).

-Please, go through the news item!
+Please, go through the news item!-Arivukkadal

 NPS: world's cheapest pension scheme set to turn dearer